utoni/nDPId/examples/README.md

 A collecd-exec compatible middleware that gathers statistic values from nDPId.

+## c-notifyd

+A notification daemon that sends information about suspicious flow events to DBUS.

 ## c-json-stdout

 Tiny nDPId json dumper.
 Does not provide any useful funcationality besides dumping parsed JSON objects.